 Digitalisation.
 The digital transition is essential for the future competitiveness of enterprises and the well-being of people in Europe.
 This implies strengthening digitalisation in all sectors of our economies and ensure it works for all parts of our society.
+Establishing network of digital innovation hubs (DIH's) in the region as a priority, following with building stronger connections within the network.
+This would increase awareness of the importance of digital innovation tools, such as AI and Internet of things.

 This concerns in particular Pillar 1 with a focus on digitalisation-related green & blue technology, Pillar 2 with a focus on digitalisation in transport and energy, Pillar 3 with a focus on digital sustainability solutions, and Pillar 4 with a focus on digitalisation in tourism.

 Governance, funding, monitoring and evaluation